by Anthony Clark

 Paint on canvas with a brush; in principle, it does not have great mystery, but we want to give you some brief tips that will help you take the first steps in a professional way doing clean and careful work.

 Now that you know the characteristics of the different types of fabric paints, it is essential to know some techniques to remove them; this can be done if you have made a mistake when creating the art or if you want to erase everything.

 To do this, follow this step by step that will help you leave your painted clothes as new:

-By way of dimensioning, the case of some delicate types of fabric, fabrics or others, it is good that you pay close attention when performing this step by step and know well identify what is the appropriate way to remove the stain, in this way You will be guaranteed success.
+By way of dimensioning, in the case of some delicate types of fabric, fabrics, or others, it is good that you pay close attention when performing this step by step and know well identify the appropriate way to remove the stain in this way is.
+Then, you will be guaranteed success.